TJRawlins/IrrigationManager/README.md

 •	Press F5 to build and run the project.
 •	Use the integrated Test Explorer to run unit tests.

-The API will be available at `https://localhost:5555` (or configured port).
+The API will be available at `https://localhost:5555` (or configured port in launchSettings.json).

 ## 📁 Project Structure